Converting Easytrieve Data Definitions to Jazz

 Working-storage fields have position W, so redefinition of working-storage fields must use this second form, as you can’t refer to a numeric position.

-Import From Easytrieve produces this Jazz definition.
+Import From Easytrieve produces a Jazz definition.
 Jazz puts as many fields as possible into GROUP1.
 Having reached the end of the record with some fields still undefined, it creates GROUP2.
 It continues with GROUP3, 4, and 5 until all fields have been handled so that a structure is created that can form valid COBOL, and defines the Easytrieve data with its correct position, length, and type.
 The special handling of the redefinition of the repeating field I-MULTI(4) is covered below.

 *# Converted from INFILE1.txt by Jazzusr at 20/01/2022 2:27:08 pm